31. In Love With Spring: My Novel Online

 “Serves him right,” Jules grumbled, having spent the night fantasizing about Michael showing up at the cabin with roses, hoping to be forgiven.
 Stupid stuff.
 “Hey, Simon, so…are you seeing anyone?”

 “Like, did you meet anyone this year?
 Any girls?”

 “A few,” he admitted in a voice that answered her unspoken question: Yes, I slept with them.

-She sighed.
+A stab of jealousy.
 Of course.
 Why wouldn’t he?
-He was so sexy, God, he was so sexy all of a sudden.
+He was so sexy; shit, he was so sexy all of a sudden.
 “Anything serious?”

 “No.” He stood.
 “Hey, let’s get back and see what the others are doing.”

 “Okay.”
 Bewildered by her feelings and his reaction, she stood too.
 “Ow.”

 Several hours later she tapped on his door.
 “Simon?
 You up?”

 She heard the rustling of sheets, and then he opened the door.
 He was dressed in gym shorts and no shirt, and she couldn’t get over how muscular his chest was.
 “Hey,” she stammered.